-Our Complaints Policy, which can be found at the bottom of this page, has detailed information about how complaints about schools are handled at SFAET.
+Our Complaints Policy has detailed information about how complaints about schools are handled at SFAET.
 This policy can be found within the Trust Documents under the About SFAET tab.

 We take the safety, security and wellbeing of all pupils and staff in our schools extremely seriously.
 Every schools are required to have a Designated Safeguarding Lead (or DSL).

-Further information about the safeguarding standards we set for SFAET schools can be found in the Child Protection and Safeguarding Policy below.
+Further information about the safeguarding standards we set for SFAET schools can be found in the Child Protection and Safeguarding Policy.